Automaxx/Automax/daily-update.md

-// feature: Add responsive design
+// feature: Add new functionality
-// Added on 8/3/2025
+// Added on 9/3/2025

 function newFeature() {
   // Implementation details